${desc_content} ${desc_content} Kenya 2026: Al-Shabaab Zones Mapped | Region Alert

 For logistics companies and commodity traders relying on the Northern Corridor, the cost of a single multi-day road closure dwarfs the cost of monitoring.
 A blocked Malaba crossing or a protest-closed A109 can mean tens of thousands of dollars in demurrage, spoilage, and missed delivery windows.
 Local-language monitoring provides 12-48 hours of advance warning on most disruptions.

-8. NGO Duty of Care in Kenya
+8. What Do NGOs Need to Know About Duty of Care in Kenya?

 Kenya hosts one of the world's largest concentrations of international organizations.
 The Gigiri UN compound, hundreds of NGO country offices in Nairobi, and field operations spanning from Turkana to the coast create a complex duty of care landscape.